great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

   </div>
 </details>

 Next, choose a Metric Identifier for your Metric.
 By convention, Metric Identifiers for Column Map Expectations start with `column_values.`.
-The remainder of the Metric Identifier simply describes what the Metric compute, in snake case.
+The remainder of the Metric Identifier simply describes what the Metric computes, in snake case.
 For this example, we'll use `column_values.equal_three`.

 You'll need to substitute this metric into two places in the code.
 First, in the Metric class, replace